prevention-icon

 8. Do steel-framed houses stop termites?

-No. Fortunately termites can’t eat steel so. steel-framed houses certainly aren’t as susceptible to attack.
+No. Fortunately termites can’t eat steel.
+So, steel-framed houses certainly aren’t as susceptible to attack.
 However termites can still feed on any other timber parts of the house such as window frames, floor boards, fixed timber furnishings and timber fences and pergolas.

 So, how is your termite knowledge?